Unboxed-Software/solana-course/content/token-program.md

 The `createAccount` function requires the following arguments:

 - `fromPubkey` the account that will transfer lamports to the created account
-- `newAccountPubkey` public key of the created account
+- `newAccountPubkey` the public key of the created account
-- `space` amount of space in bytes to allocate to the created account, there is a `MINT_SIZE` constant provided by the Solana Program Library
+- `space` the amount of space in bytes to allocate to the created account, there is a `MINT_SIZE` constant provided by the Solana Program Library
-- `lamports` amount of lamports to transfer to the created account, when creating a new mint use the `getMinimumBalanceForRentExemptMint` function to calculate lamports needed
+- `lamports` the amount of lamports to transfer to the created account, when creating a new mint use the `getMinimumBalanceForRentExemptMint` function to calculate lamports needed
-- `programID` Public key of the program to assign as the owner of the created account, when creating a new mint this will be the Token Program address. `TOKEN_PROGRAM_ID` is a constant provided by the Solana Program Library
+- `programID` the public key of the program to assign as the owner of the created account, when creating a new mint this will be the Token Program address. `TOKEN_PROGRAM_ID` is a constant provided by the Solana Program Library

 The `createInitializeMintInstruction` function requires the following arguments: